Diploma in Nursing

 Specialization Diplomas

 To grow specialised skills in Nursing to tend to patients with particular requirements, nurses can pursue specialisation diplomas.
-These courses can last for 3 to 6 months, giving the practical skills in areas of specialisation like maternal care, ICU nursing, nursing for mental patients and others.
+These courses can last for 3 to 6 months, giving practical skills in areas of specialisation like maternal care, ICU nursing, nursing for mental patients and others.

 Must Read: PG Diploma Courses